szaumoor/ZS_Consumables/README.md

   - **Grease** bottle: this bottle contains a thick, slippery grease that can be thrown on the ground to create a hazardous area.
 Any creature that moves through this area suffers the effects of the Grease spell.
   - **Pixie Dust**: you can throw a bunch of pixie dust into the air, making all targets in a small area invisible for 1 turn
   - **Holy Water**: throwable container that deals 3d4 magic damage plus 1d4 radiant damage to undead and fiends on a hit.
 Radiant damage cannot be resisted.
 They may be weakened if they fail a save vs. Death at +2, taking 15% more physical damage on hit for a few rounds.
 Magic resistance also doesn't affect it.

+When assessing durations, bear in mind that when an item says "hours", it means in-game hours, which in real-time are 5 minutes each.
+So an elixir that lasts for 4 hours lasts for 20 real-time minutes.
+This is how it works in vanilla as well.
+Only seconds, rounds, and turns refer to real-time.

 ## Compatibility